-Reading widely and often feeds higher attainment in all subjects by extending the range of ambitious and complex vocabulary as well as helping pupils to develop their imaginations, and articulate growing complexity in language and thought.
-To underline the importance of reading to their studies, boys are expected to have a reading book with them in school at all times - be it a library book or a book from home.
+Reading often and widely feeds higher attainment in all subjects by extending the range of ambitious and complex vocabulary, as well as helping pupils to develop their imaginations, and articulate growing complexity in language and thought.
+To underline the importance of reading to their studies, boys are expected to have a reading book with them in school at all times – be it a library book or a book from home.

-At TWGSB boys in years 7 to 9 come to the library once a week with their English teacher for silent reading.
+At TWGSB boys in Years 7–9 come to the library once a week with their English teacher for silent reading.
 This a wonderfully positive and popular experience and we have many well-read boys in all years.
 Out of lesson time, the library is well used by readers from all years.